 So what changes are ICAEW members in advisory likely to face next year?
 Unsurprisingly, artificial intelligence (AI) is number one.

 There will also be considerable regulatory change, which financial professionals will need to get to grips with.
-For example, Public Offers and Admissions to Trading Regulations 2024 (POATRs) which replaces the old EU Prospectus Regulation is a new framework for trading on public markets such as the London Stock Exchange, comes into effect in January 2026.
+For example, Public Offers and Admissions to Trading Regulations 2024 (POATRs) which replaces the old EU Prospectus Regulation is a new framework for trading on public markets such as the London Stock Exchange, and comes into effect in January 2026.

 Also, Basel 3.1, a global regulatory framework for banks to enhance resilience of the global finance system, comes into force in 2026.

-So overall, while economic growth may remain muted for 2026, Petrie expects to see continued PE investment and good deal flow, as well as a raft of regulatory reforms.
+So overall, while economic growth may remain muted for 2026, Petrie expects to see continued investment and deal flow, as well as a raft of regulatory reforms.
 As always, the world of deals and corporate finance is far from standing still.